The Big Apple is all about grandeur and trendsetting; it comes as no surprise that you will find some of the best shopping malls here in the world.

 This mall is a massive 440,000 square foot plaza with everything you could possibly need.
 All the categories are covered here: Best Buy, Target, Macy’s, and a Designer Shoe Warehouse.
 Pick up some household supplies while shopping for a new look, it’s all here under one roof.

-You have a very large variety of places to shop at Staten Island Mall.
+You have a quite large variety of shopping options at Staten Island Mall.
 You probably won’t be able to visit each one for more than a minute or two if you plan on covering the whole mall in one day.
 Plus, it has a nice little market that sells fresh produce, so you can supplement your meal at the food court, if you wish.

-We would say that Newport Centre Mall is the most affordable mall on the list, thanks to the lower taxes in the state of New Jersey.
+We would say that Newport Centre Mall is the most affordable mall among the other NYC shopping malls, thanks to the lower taxes in the state of New Jersey.
 Even the theater is cheaper here.
-You could travel directly to this mall from the Manhattan Mall, if shopping is your priority.
+You could travel directly to this mall from the Manhattan Mall if shopping is your priority.